Main Content

 Two Cylinder Model with Load Constraints

 This example shows how to model a rigid rod supporting a large mass interconnecting two hydraulic actuators.
-The model eliminates the springs as it applies the piston forces directly to the load.
+This model eliminates the springs as it applies the piston forces directly to the load.
 These forces balance the gravitational force and result in both linear and rotational displacement.

-Analysis and Physics of the Model
+Model Analysis and Physics

-Equation Block 1:
+Equation Set 1:

 $$M \frac{d^2 z}{d t^2} = F_b + F_a + F_{ext} $$